HMB3/habitatIntersect/README.md

 # Background

-This code was developed at UNSW to investigate the impacts of the 2019/2020 bush fires on rare Invertebrates in the Forests of Eastern Australia.
+This code was developed at UNSW to investigate the impacts of the 2019/2020 bush fires on rare Invertebrates in the Forests of Eastern Australia (it could also be applied to any taxonomic group with spatial data).
 We created a list of 85 priority invertebrate species using NSW State government listings, expert knowledge and estimates of geographic extent.
 We then sampled sites affected by the bush fires in November 2021 for these priority taxa.
 Site data was combined with records from Australian and global databases to estimate the environmental ranges of all species.
 Habitat suitability Models (HSMs) were calibrated for all taxa, and projected onto baseline environments